 For poker tournaments, you should only play tournaments of Z amount, where Z = X/50.

-How Much to Risk
+How Much to Risk?

 A good rule of thumb for cash players is to have at least 20 buy-ins (some players prefer as many as 40-50).
 That means if you are going to play .05/.10NL and the minimum buy-in for the table is ₹4, then you would ideally have at least ₹80 in your account.
-If you’re the kind of player who wants to buy-in for the maximum, say ₹10, then you would want to have ₹200 in your account.
+If you’re the kind of player who wants to buy in for the maximum, say ₹10, then you would want to have ₹200 in your account.

 For multi-table tournaments, try to restrict yourself to 10% of your bankroll for any one buy-in.
-If you have ₹500 in your account, look for tournaments with buy-in of ₹50 or less.
+If you have ₹500 in your account, look for tournaments with a buy-in of ₹50 or less.
 The same principle can be used for sit-n-goes.
 You need to make sure your buy-in total includes rebuys or add-ons.

 Set a Target

 Set a target in terms of stacks won during a cash game and get up as you achieve that so that you keep putting your winning amount in your wallet or bank account.
 Only move up the stakes when you net winning on your current stakes is 20 times the buy-in of the next stake.
-Keep withdrawing from your bank account so that you don’t get the lure into big games or big buy-in tournaments.
+Keep withdrawing from your bank account so that you don’t get lured into big games or big buy-in tournaments.

 Avoid Losing Your Bankroll

 You will occasionally lose – as already mentioned, that’s simply part of the game.
 But there are a few things to remember if you want to limit your losses as much as possible.